shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 ‘Nic waved goodbye.

 Ersatzica put on her wolf skin and carried the boots home, wearing a stupid grin on her face.
 No way!
 She was right!
 Fisher did know how to get more information!
 Soon she’d be able to modify the boots and make Mother proud!

+Maybe that feather had something to do with it?
+The feather apparently works on hats.
+Maybe it works on boots, too.
+Who knows how long those boots had been buried for?
+It’s possible they were pierced by the feather before they were buried.

 When she got to the village, Mudrich found her.